 The solution to this thinking came naturally to me.
 After a few years of reading WND and other more radical sites, I noticed something.
 Much like the repeated prophecy doomsday or rapture dates you've seen, there was always a new trend alert or crisis coming down the pike.
 They would predict a dirty nuke or suitcase nuke attack, or imminent war in the Middle East, or the Mark of the Beast (in the Real ID or other new legislation or technology).

-And like the speculative article on transhumanism mentioned above, these reports certainly did not help me to come any closer to a proper understanding of Bible prophecy.
-Oh they quoted a verse or two, like the transhumanism article does, but after careful scrutiny, the Bible support was loose and forced at best.
+Like the speculative article on transhumanism mentioned above, these reports certainly did not help me to come any closer to a proper understanding of Bible prophecy.
+Oh, they quoted a verse or two, like the transhumanism article does.
+But after careful scrutiny, the Bible support was loose and forced at best.

 Therefore, I stopped wasting time on such rabbit trails and focused again on finding out what the Bible actually predicts, as hard as it is at first..and second...and third.
-Like the Bible says, we have a “more sure word of prophecy.”
+Like the Bible says, we have a “more sure word of prophecy” (2Pt 1:19).
 If you really want to know what's coming that's where you go.

 7. Seek Righteousness, Humility, Faith